ARMmbed/mbed-os-5-docs/docs/reference/technology/firmware_update.md

 Fault tolerance ultimately rests on the sanity of the first-stage bootloader.
 This bootloader is usually kept minimal to ensure dependable operation.<!--So what does Mbed OS do?
 Also, "minimal" is vague.
 What does it actually mean - that its functionality is limited to starting the sequence?-->

-The Mbed bootloader is practically<!--as in "we did it because it's practical" or "you know, this basically is that"?--> a hybrid of the boot selector and a bootloader, but it fulfils the requirements of the boot selector: it is small enough to minimise the chance of bugs, but it is complex enough to handle installation of new images.<!---"Handle the installation" or just "install"?
-Is it an overseer, or does it do the work?--> <!--Therefore, the Mbed Bootloader is intended to be a reference implementation for constructing a bootloader.--><!--Not relevant for the Mbed OS one, right???-->
+The Mbed OS bootloader is a hybrid of the boot selector and a bootloader, but it fulfills the requirements of the boot selector: It is small enough to minimize the chance of bugs, but it is advanced enough to install new images.<!--Therefore, the Mbed Bootloader is intended to be a reference implementation for constructing a bootloader.--><!--Not relevant for the Mbed OS one, right???-->

 #### Managed and unamanaged bootloader tool integration

-The Mbed tools (Mbed CLI, Online Compiler) can manage bootloaders where:
+The Mbed tools (Mbed CLI, Online Compiler)<!--Please confirm the Online Compiler can do this--> can manage bootloaders where:

-* The bootloader comes before the application in ROM.
+- The bootloader comes before the application in ROM.
-* The application starts immediately after the bootloader.
+- The application starts immediately after the bootloader.

 If the Mbed tool finds a manageable bootloader, the image build process automatically merges the bootloader image with the application image.